kanmaytacker/system-design/demos/nosql/redis.md

 # Redis commands

-!!! info
-    You should have the Redis server already running through Docker Compose.
+> You should have the Redis server already running through Docker Compose.
 Verify it by running either:
-      - `docker-compose ps`
+> - `docker-compose ps`
-      - `docker exec -it redisjson redis-cli ping`
+> - `docker exec -it redisjson redis-cli ping`

 ## Connect to Redis